List of Bleach characters: Sousuke Aizen

+Aizen is voiced by Show Hayami in the Japanese version of the anime and by Kyle Hebert in the English dub.

 Bounts

 The Bounts (バウント, bounto) are a group of humans with special abilities.
 They are the main antagonists during the anime-exclusive Bount and Bount Assault on Soul Society arcs.
 The Bounts live eternally due to an accident during a scientific experiment earlier in the Soul Society, where they were created, and began to eat the souls of human beings to gain more power.
 They each have a unique weapon known as a Doll, a familiar which is its creator's power given physical form.
 Dolls are mostly self-sufficient creatures when released, although they tend to be used as weapons in various ways such as a large battle axe or a snake, as a sword and whip.
 Their leader Kariya, motivated by the destruction of himself and all connected to him, plans to invade the Soul Society along with the remaining Bounts to destroy it and themselves.
 However, with the exception of his friend Gō Koga, Kariya managed to have his forces wiped out by the Soul Reapers prior to himself being killed by Ichigo Kurosaki.
 IGN criticized the Bounts as being "lame bad guys," noting that the bittō (the Bounts’ mosquito-like creatures that collect souls) in particular were like "something straight out of a bad sci-fi movie," but admitted the Bounts were "decent plot devices" to develop the other characters.